 We grow food for the Ayurvedic Kitchen in our vegetable garden and supplement with locally grown food from the Sedona Community Farmers’ Market and other local farmers.
 Part of the yoga curriculum includes hands-on education in gardening and using local herbs as medicine.
 This unique and special education brings awareness to current ecological issues and trains students in the sacredness of Nature.
 The students also learn to practice meditation and mantra while working in the garden helping the plants thrive which in turn, nurtures the students when they eat the food.
 Working with the plants and earth is a great way for the students to connect back with the cycles of nature as the ancient sages and masters of yoga knew how to do.

 We offer an Ayurvedic work/study program to further education in cooking and eating according to Ayurveda.
-Graduates often return to be Ayurvedic apprentices after completing their trainings where they continue to grow in their yoga practices as well.
 The Ayurvedic Kitchen Apprenticeship is a unique 30 day immersion into living a yogic and Ayurvedic lifestyle.
-For more information contact Mally at 928-203-4400.
+For more information call 928-203-4400.

 Ayurvedic Apprenticeships are available during the following trainings in 2016:

 Upon completion of the training, we give an Ayurvedic apprenticeship certificate for the hours served during the work/study.